viktorstrate/flat.icns/README.md

 ![flat.icns Image](flaticns.png)

 A flat icon set for OS X, for a more uniform dock.
-Made by [Tina Latif](http://tinalatif.com).
+Originally by [Tina Latif](http://tinalatif.com).

 ## Installation